 1) Japan's industrial enterprises are technologically highly efficient, even in comparison to those in other leading industrialized countries.
 In the 1980s much capital was invested into long-term technology development whereas in the 1990s, under aggravated competitive conditions, resources were concentrated on development projects effective in the short and medium term.

 2) Research and technology policy had been characterized for decades by relatively low investments in the research infrastructure, and a high priority given to the assimilation of technical knowledge.
 In the 1990s, however, government investments in research and technology increased considerably, and the promotion of innovation gained in importance.

 3) Japan's education and university system supported the technological catch-up process by providing a high general standard of education.
 Nevertheless, the training of highly qualified specialists was neglected.
 A partial reorientation, through an expansion of postgraduate studies, was useful, but relatively late.

 4) The external labour and capital market for high-tech resources was less developed in Japan, so technological knowledge and the capital necessary for its enhancement have concentrated mainly on large-scale enterprises.
 In the 1990s a vitalization of the external factor markets could be observed, supported by governmental promotion programs such as venture capital credits.

 Back to being lean?
 The streamling of Japanese industrial R&D in the 1990s

-In: Proceedings of the 4th International Product Development Management Conference, Stockholm, Sweden.
-Stockholm: S. 331–345.
+In: Proceedings of the 4th International Product Development Management Conference, Stockholm, Sweden S. 331–345.